erizov/Professor/semester_2/lecture_10_architectural_patterns/mvc/README.md

 ## TL;DR

-**One Sentence**: An architectural pattern that separates an application into three interconnected components: Model, View, and Controller.
+**One Sentence**: An architectural pattern that separates an application into three interconnected components: System, View, and Controller.